chloealbright/DevHiveMind/Language Overlap/Garbage collection.md

 All modern browsers have a mark and sweep algorithm that clears out that data that has no reference essentially

+## Memory Management

+- **Garbage Collection:** JavaScript, being garbage collected, automatically manages memory.
+Objects become eligible for garbage collection when nothing references them.
+- **Low-Level Languages:** In low-level languages, manual memory management is required, and you have to delete unreferenced items, which can lead to potential memory issues.
+- **Benefits of Manual Memory Management:** While manual memory management can be challenging, it allows for high efficiency in certain situations.

 # Java